Welcome to our School Council page

 The School’s council is an ideal opportunity for children to get more involved in the way the school is run.
 It benefits the whole school, pupils and teachers, because it provides opportunities for children to communicate their feelings as well as influence decisions that are made.

 Each class, from Reception to year 5 has two school council representatives.
-In year 6 there are 3 school councillors in each class.
+In year 6 there are three school councillors in each class.
 School councillors are elected by their classmates at the beginning of September and then at the first meeting the roles of chair, vice chair, Secretary and publicity are elected from year 6.

 Councillors develop skills such as communication, confidence and negotiation.